top of page

 • Grant recipient will provide a final summary report of the project within 3 years of the funding date.

-During our 2023 Get Buzzed For Buzztails!
-(GB4B!) annual fundraiser, our first-ever competitive crowdfunding effort, "Battle of the Buzztails" saw Team Horridus lead the challenge and raise the most money.
+During our 2024 Get Buzzed For Buzztails!
+(GB4B!) annual fundraiser, our second-year competitive crowdfunding effort, "Battle of the Buzztails" saw Team Adamanteus fly past the competition and acheive a resounding victory!
 The sum of that fundraising effort is now earmarked for projects which work to conserve this species.
 Priority will be given to projects which focus specific geographic areas which are facing declines - OR projects which focus on novel elements of this species as a whole.

 DSCN0176.JPG